fsr-de/docs/statutes.md

 *This translation is for information purposes only and is not legally binding.*

-These statutes came into effect by resolution of all members at a general meeting on Nov.
-14, 2019.
+These statutes came into effect by resolution of all members at a general meeting on xxx. xx, xxxx.